 To cook your pumpkin, first cut it into several pieces and remove all the loose pulp and seeds.
 (Save the seeds for roasting!)

 Put the pumpkin slices in a large baking dish and cook at 350°F for 45 minutes to an hour until a fork easily slides into the pumpkin.

 While the pumpkin is cooking, you can prepare the optional crust.

 Combine the powdered nuts with the melted butter and 2 tablespoons of maple syrup.
 Mix well and then press the nut mixture into the bottom of a pie pan.
 Set aside.

-After the pumpkin is thoroughly cooked, let it cool until you can easily handle it.
+After thoroughly cooked the pumpkin, let it cool until you can easily handle it.
 Separate the pumpkin meat from the outer peel.

 Measure out 2 cups of pumpkin and add the eggs, sour cream, 1/2 cup of honey or maple syrup, cinnamon, nutmeg, cloves, and vanilla.

 Using a food processor, hand mixer or your own biceps, mix all the ingredients together thoroughly.

 Pour the pumpkin mixture into the pie pan.

 Bake at 350°F for 1 hour.
 It is done when the top is browned and a fork goes into the middle and comes out clean.

 Let it cool on the counter for 30 minutes and then chill it in the fridge for 4 hours before eating.

 We hope you enjoy this scrumptious pumpkin cheesecake recipe!